-The Contrast Node.js agent does not support any versions of modules tagged as deprecated on npmjs.com.
+The Contrast Node.js agent may not function with versions of modules tagged as deprecated on npmjs.com.
 Deprecated modules present a high security risk and may negatively impact the function of the agent.

-It also does not support using a bundler like webpack, parcel, or esbuild to package or compress the server-side JavaScript code.
+It also does not support applications that use bundlers like webpack, parcel, or esbuild to package or compress the server-side JavaScript code.

-Contrast Node.js agent version 3.X will EOL in June 2022.

 Language version JavaScript ECMAScript 5 JavaScript ECMAScript 6 ECMAScript modules (ESM) TypeScript Notes Contrast supports even numbered Node.js versions in "active LTS" or "maintenance" status.
 The Node.js LTS versions support these features for JavaScript ECMAScript5 and 6.
 The Contrast Node.js agent provides limited support for working with user apps that use ESM.
 TypeScript is only supported if the agent is configured to point to the compiled entry point for your application.
-Node.js Long-Term Support (LTS)

-All versions in Active and Maintenance LTS status, currently:

-- 12 and 14 - 16 (only for agent version 4.5.0 and later)
+Node.js Long-Term Support (LTS) Leave Are other con- All versions in Active and Maintenance LTS status, currently: • 12 and 14 • 16 (only for agent version 4.5.0 and later) You should always use Node.js LTS versions that are active or in maintenance status.

-Notes

 You should always use Node.js LTS versions that are active or in maintenance status.
-Although we support version 12 LTS, it reached EOL at end of April 2022.

 The Node.js agent doesn't guarantee support for Node.js features classified as Experimental (Stability: 1).
 It also doesn't instrument the native net module.
 It only provides functionality for HTTP(S) application servers built using the supported application frameworks in this table.

-${\tt HTTP/2}$ is supported for agent versions 4.9.1 and later when using the Node.js core ${\tt HTTP/2}$ or ${\tt spdy}$ library.

-For customer applications using $\mathtt{HTTP/2}$ with Contrast Node.js agent versions 4.X, you must configure the agent to use $\mathtt{agent.traverse_and_track: true}$.
+HTTP/2 is supported for the Node.js agent when using the Node.js core HTTP/2 or spdy library.
+For customer applications using HTTP/2 with Contrast Node.js agent, you must configure the agent to use assess.enable_lazy_tracking: false.
 Node.js version status is shown in Node.js Long-Term Support Release Schedule.

-Node package manager (npm)

-npm versions:

-The Node.js agent requires access to one of these npm versions to reliably report libraries to the Contrast UI.
+Node package manager (npm) npm versions: • >=6.13.7 • >=7.11.0 • >= 8.5.5 The Node.js agent requires access to one of these npm versions to reliably report libraries to the Contrast UI.
 Versions 6 or 8 are preferred over version 7.
 Application frameworks

 - Express 4

-- hapi 19, 20
+- hapi 16, 17, 18, 19, 20

-- Fastify 2, 3 (see note)
+- Fastify 3

 - Koa 2.3 and later

 - Kraken 2.2.0 and 2.3.0

-- LoopBack 3, 4
+- · LoopBack 3, 4

 - Restify 8

-- Sails 1.2.3 and later
+- · Sails 1.2.3 and later